 Time commitment: Two to three weeks if taking a self-paced course; one month if taking in-person courses

-Helpful resource: 5 Best Real Estate Schools in Maryland for 2021
+Helpful resource: 5 Best Real Estate Schools in Maryland

 It’s important to realize that working as a real estate agent is more about contracts and finance than landscaping and staging.
 Here are the basics of what your real estate prelicensing course will cover: